Article

 For some time, he continued to be perceived as a significant political figure, but in 1 BC, his tribune powers expired, and Tiberius completely lost political influence.
 His requests to return to Rome as a private citizen were consistently rejected by the offended Augustus.

 However, at the turn of the era, another unexpected twist of fate occurred.
-In AD 2, Julia's scandalous reputation finally led to her exile, after which Tiberius, as a private citizen, finally returned to Rome.
-In the same year, Lucius died of illness, and in AD 4, Gaius perished in Armenia.
+In 2 AD, Julia's scandalous reputation finally led to her exile, after which Tiberius, as a private citizen, finally returned to Rome.
+In the same year, Lucius died of illness, and in 4 AD, Gaius died in Armenia.
 Rumor attributed responsibility for these deaths to Livia, who was clearing the path to the principate for her own son.
 Augustus indeed had no heirs left except Tiberius.

-In the same year, the emperor officially adopted Tiberius, who in turn adopted his nephew Germanicus, the son of the late Drusus.
-Tiberius once again became a tribune, and in addition, he was granted imperium—the highest military authority.
+In the same year, the emperor officially adopted Tiberius, who in turn adopted his nephew Germanicus — the son of the late Drusus.
+Tiberius once again became a tribune, and in addition, the imperium — the highest military authority — was extended to him.

-As a successor, Tiberius once again went to war, leading the suppression of the Great Illyrian Revolt from AD 6 to 9.
-As Suetonius noted: "He was entrusted with this war, the most difficult of all Roman wars with external enemies after the Punic Wars."
-Tiberius swiftly redeployed legions from other provinces and completely suppressed the revolt, restoring Roman control over Illyricum and Pannonia.
+As a successor, Tiberius once again went to war — leading the suppression of the Great Illyrian Revolt of 6-9 AD.
+As Suetonius noted: "He was entrusted with this war — the most difficult of all Roman wars with external enemies after the Punic Wars."
+Tiberius quickly redeployed legions from other provinces and completely suppressed the revolt, restoring Roman control over Illyricum and Pannonia.

 Roman provinces in the Balkans

-On August 19, AD 14, Emperor Augustus died, and Tiberius finally became the princeps himself.
-Despite their complex personal relationship, Augustus made a wise choice—his successor was a 56-year-old experienced statesman and commander with an impeccable reputation.
-The transfer of power went smoothly—the Senate, army, and magistrates swore allegiance to the new princeps without any problems.
+On August 19, 14 AD, Emperor Augustus died, and Tiberius finally became princeps himself.
+Despite their complex personal relationship, Augustus made a wise choice — his successor was a 56-year-old experienced statesman and military leader with an impeccable reputation.
+The transfer of power went smoothly — the Senate, army, and magistrates swore allegiance to the new princeps without any issues.

 In his time, Augustus led Rome as a result of victory in a series of civil wars that had tormented Rome for several decades.
 Ending this bloody era, he proclaimed the "restoration of the Republic."

 Despite Tiberius's authority, the very principle of hereditary transfer of power still caused confusion among the uninitiated Romans, so the new princeps demonstratively emphasized his commitment to republican traditions.
-Suetonius quotes the emperor's characteristic words: "I have often said and repeat, fathers of the Senate, that a good and benevolent ruler, entrusted with such extensive and complete power by you, must always be a servant to the Senate, sometimes to the entire people..."
+Suetonius quotes the emperor's characteristic words: "I have often said and repeat, senators, that a good and benevolent ruler, entrusted with such extensive and complete power by you, must always be a servant to the Senate, sometimes — to the entire people..."
 Tacitus, however, explains this position as political calculation: "He tried to hide the true meaning of his motives as deeply as possible."

 Both historians describe in detail the scene of Tiberius's refusal of power, supposedly agreeing to take the reins of government only after the Senate's persistent persuasion.
 In their account, Tiberius sincerely tried to share power with the senators, but they voluntarily refused.
 A very telling detail.

-Tiberius began his reign with the diplomatic settlement of legionary mutinies in Pannonia and Germany, where their pay had been delayed.
-Subsequently, timely payments became a hallmark of his policy, as the emperor understood well what power relied on.
+Tiberius began his reign by diplomatically resolving the mutinies of legionaries in Pannonia and Germany, who had been delayed in receiving their pay.
+Subsequently, timely payments became a hallmark of his policy, as the emperor understood well what power depended on.

 His financial policy was equally balanced.
-The emperor reduced large-scale construction and limited funding for lavish games, striving to stabilize state finances, depleted after the Illyrian revolt and German campaigns.
-At the same time, he wisely reduced taxes to increase their collectability—a measure atypical for those times.
+The emperor reduced large-scale construction and limited funding for lavish games, aiming to stabilize state finances, depleted after the Illyrian uprising and German campaigns.
+At the same time, he wisely lowered taxes to increase their collectability — an atypical measure for those times.
 Explaining his tax policy, Tiberius said: "A good shepherd shears his sheep, but does not flay them".
 He left a full treasury to his successor Caligula.

-Stable finances favored social policy: generous distribution of bread, control over food prices, and large-scale assistance in case of disasters.
-Although in the classic formula "bread and circuses"the latter were rather lacking due to Tiberius's frugality, there was no shortage of bread.
+Stable finances favored social policy: generous distribution of grain, control over food prices, and large-scale assistance in case of disasters.
+Although in the classic formula "bread and circuses" the latter were rather lacking due to Tiberius's frugality, but there was no shortage of bread.

 Guided by principles of economy and caution, the emperor abandoned Augustus's expansionist policy.
 During Tiberius's entire reign, the empire did not engage in any conquest wars, except for German punitive expeditions by his stepson Germanicus.
 Instead of military adventures, Tiberius preferred diplomacy.
-For example, in AD 36, he once again placed a loyal person on the Armenian throne and secured his recognition from Parthia.
+For example, in 36 AD, he once again placed a loyal person on the Armenian throne and secured recognition from Parthia.

-The Illyrian revolt made a deep impression on Tiberius, showing that excessive exploitation of provinces could lead to a large-scale uprising.
+The Illyrian uprising deeply impressed Tiberius, showing that excessive exploitation of provinces could lead to a large-scale rebellion.
 The emperor tightened control over governors and, as mentioned above, reduced the tax burden.
 However, these measures reduced his popularity among senators and equestrians.
 For the senatorial class, plundering provinces was a traditional source of income, and equestrian publicans lost part of their profits from tax collection.
-Nevertheless, the effectiveness of such a policy is evident: no uprisings comparable to the Illyrian one occurred during Tiberius's reign.
+Nevertheless, the effectiveness of such a policy is evident: no uprisings comparable to the Illyrian one occurred under Tiberius.

-However, in historical memory, Tiberius, unfortunately, is not remembered as a wise administrator.
+However, in historical memory, Tiberius, unfortunately, remained not as a wise administrator.

-In AD 19, his nephew and adopted son Germanicus died suddenly, and in AD 23, his biological son Drusus died.
-Rumor attributed the poisoning of Germanicus to Tiberius himself, and Drusus's death was blamed on his widow Livilla, who entered into a love affair with Sejanus.
-Now, potential heirs were to be one of the young children of both deceased.
+In 19 AD, his nephew and adopted son Germanicus suddenly died, and in 23 AD, his biological son Drusus died.
+Rumor attributed Germanicus's poisoning to Tiberius himself, and Drusus's death was blamed on his widow Livilla, who had entered into a love affair with Sejanus.
+Now potential successors became one of the young children of both deceased.
 Parties of supporters of the Germanicus family, led by his widow Agrippina, and the Drusus family, led by his widow Livilla and her lover Sejanus, emerged.

-In AD 26, Tiberius additionally quarreled with his mother Livia and finally withdrew to the island of Capri off the coast of Campania.
-Isolation on the island was his usual reaction to emotional upheavals.
+In 26 AD, Tiberius additionally quarreled with his mother Livia and finally withdrew to the island of Capri off the coast of Campania.
+Isolation on the island was his usual reaction to emotional turmoil.

 "The Recluse of Capri"

-Fearing that the young heirs would not be able to withstand the senatorial opposition, Tiberius began systematically "cleansing" the Senate.
+Fearing that young heirs would not be able to withstand senatorial opposition, Tiberius began systematically "cleansing" the Senate.
 The law on insulting majesty was applied more frequently, and the main executor of repressions in Rome was, of course, Sejanus.
-By withdrawing from affairs, the emperor gradually lost control over the capital, becoming dependent on the Praetorian Prefect.
-Sejanus, apparently, either aimed to become a successor himself or hoped to become a regent for the young Gemellus, the son of Drusus and Livilla.
+Having removed himself from affairs, the emperor gradually lost control over the capital, becoming dependent on the Praetorian Prefect.
+Sejanus, apparently, either aimed to become a successor himself or hoped to become a regent for the young Gemellus — the son of Drusus and Livilla.

-As part of the struggle against the supporters of the Germanicus family, Sejanus exiled his widow Agrippina, and his children Nero and Drusus were imprisoned, where Nero either committed suicide or died of starvation in AD 31.
-Only the youngest son of Germanicus, known by his nickname "Little Boot"—Caligula, was not subjected to repressions.
+As part of the fight against supporters of the Germanicus family, Sejanus exiled his widow Agrippina, and his children Nero and Drusus were imprisoned, where Nero either committed suicide or died of hunger in 31 AD.
+Only the youngest son of Germanicus, known by his nickname "Little Boot" — Caligula, was not subjected to repressions.

 Finally, the Praetorian Prefect went all-in and, together with Livilla, organized a conspiracy against the emperor himself.
-However, the conspiracy was uncovered, leading some authors to suggest that Tiberius had initially manipulated Sejanus to deal with the Germanicus family and then "disposed" of the executor.
-In AD 31, Sejanus was arrested during a Senate meeting by the new Praetorian Prefect Quintus Macro and immediately executed.
+However, the conspiracy was uncovered, leading some authors to suggest that Tiberius initially manipulated Sejanus to deal with the Germanicus family through his hands and then "disposed" of the executor.
+In 31 AD, Sejanus was arrested right during a Senate session by the new Praetorian Prefect Quintus Macro and immediately executed.
 Livilla either committed suicide or was sent to her mother's house, where she was starved to death.

 The plot with Sejanus's conspiracy heightened Tiberius's natural caution, which finally turned into paranoia.
-The period from AD 31 to 37 became the peak of repressions and trials for insulting majesty.
-Despite the deaths of the leaders of the Drusus family party—Livilla and Sejanus, Tiberius did not spare the disgraced leaders of the Germanicus family party.
-In AD 33, Agrippina and her son Drusus died in prison from starvation.
+The period from 31 to 37 AD became the peak of repressions and trials for insulting majesty.
+Despite the death of the leaders of the Drusus family party — Livilla and Sejanus, Tiberius did not spare the disgraced leaders of the Germanicus family party.
+In 33 AD, Agrippina and her son Drusus died of hunger in prison.

-Despite its moral dubiousness, Tiberius achieved the main goal—he cleared the entire political field of opposition for his successors.
-In AD 37, the emperor intended to return to Rome, but fell ill on the way and died at the age of 77.
-The principate passed without any resistance to the joint rule of the last remaining men from both parties: Drusus's son Gemellus and Germanicus's son Caligula.
+Despite its moral dubiousness, Tiberius achieved the main goal — he cleared the entire political field of opposition for his successors.
+In 37 AD, the emperor intended to return to Rome, but fell ill on the way and died at the age of 77.
+The principate passed without any resistance to the joint rule of the last remaining men from both parties: Drusus's son — Gemellus, and Germanicus's son — Caligula.
 The latter, with Macro's support, practically immediately seized real power and soon forced his co-ruler to commit suicide.

 undefined

-The Death of Tiberius, Jean-Paul Laurens, 1864.
-According to one version, Macro suffocated the dying emperor to hasten Caligula's accession
+Death of Tiberius, Jean-Paul Laurens, 1864.
+According to one version, Macro strangled the dying emperor to hasten Caligula's accession

 Dio Cassius gave a remarkably accurate characterization of Tiberius: "He was a man with many good and many bad qualities, and when he displayed the good, it seemed that there was nothing bad in him, and vice versa."
-Indeed, his frugality, caution, and asceticism ensured financial stability and peace in the provinces for the state.
+Indeed, his frugality, caution, and asceticism provided the state with financial stability and peace in the provinces.
 However, the same caution, which turned into paranoia, led to a regime of terror.

 Tiberius's reign became a watershed in the history of the principate.
-If Augustus, using his unquestionable authority, still maintained the illusion of co-ruling with the Senate, Tiberius, by the end of his reign, clearly demonstrated that the Senate now depended solely on the will of the princeps.
+If Augustus, enjoying unquestionable authority, still maintained the illusion of co-ruling with the Senate, Tiberius, by the end of his reign, clearly demonstrated that the Senate now depended solely on the will of the princeps.

 Take the test on this topic